 The Nebraska lines were different from any other segment of that railroad, driven by the geography of the area itself.
 This book tells how "the Omaha" developed, served the livestock trade and local economy, and remained important to many communities of northeast Nebraska well into the post-World War II era.
 It is otherwise illustrated with many of the CStPM&O steam era photographs taken by Hol F. Braden, a longtime C&NW employee at Norfolk, Nebraska.

-South Platte Press, softcover, 80 pages, standard landscape format book 10 x 8 in., 88 B&W photographs, along with maps and diagrams.
+South Platte Press, softcover, 80 pages, standard landscape format book 10 x 8 in., 88 Black-and-White photographs, along with maps and diagrams.